doomsbuster/express-react-boilerlpate/README.md

 - `.editorconfig` for consistent editor configurations.

 ## How to install?
 Getting started with this boilerplate is easy.
-There are two ways to install and use it

 ### Installing manually
 Clone this repo on your workstation

     git clone https://github.com/doomsbuster/express-react-boilerplate.git

-### Installing as a node module
-Boilerplate is also available as module from `npm` registry

 ## Getting Started
 Once you have installed the boilerplate, running it is easy:

-Copy the package by running the following command in the directory where you installed the module

-    cp -R ./node_modules/express-react-boilerplate/* .

 Run